Company Reg. No. 23002/059/060

 One thing that rarely changes in Nepal is its sense of hospitality.

 From what I’ve seen over the years, even during political transitions, daily life continues much as usual.
-Trekking routes remain open, tea houses are running, and visitors are received with the same warmth as always.
+Trekking routes remain open, tea houses are running, and visitors are received with the customary warmth.

 At present, travellers can expect: